Last updated on 2026-01-30

 Featured Experiences

-• Hands-on experience through co-op work terms, allowing students to apply classroom knowledge in real-world settings.
+- Hands-on experience through a co-op program, allowing students to apply classroom knowledge in real-world settings.

 Career Options

-• Architectural Technologist: Works with architects to create detailed drawings and plans for buildings, ensuring compliance with regulations.
+- Architectural Technologist: Works with architects to create detailed drawings and specifications for building projects.

-• Architectural CAD Operator: Utilizes computer-aided design software to produce technical drawings and plans for construction projects.
+- Architectural CAD Operator: Utilizes computer-aided design software to produce architectural plans and designs.

-• Building Inspector: Evaluates construction projects to ensure they meet safety codes and regulations, conducting inspections at various stages.
+- Building Inspector: Evaluates construction projects to ensure compliance with building codes and regulations.

-• Municipal Plans Examiner: Reviews building plans and applications to ensure compliance with local zoning and building codes.
+- Municipal Plans Examiner: Reviews building plans and applications to ensure they meet local zoning and building codes.

-• Specifications Writer: Develops detailed specifications for construction projects, outlining materials, methods, and standards required.
+- Specifications Writer: Develops detailed specifications for construction projects, outlining materials and methods to be used.

-• Building Material Sales Representative: Works with suppliers and contractors to sell building materials, providing technical support and product knowledge.
+- Building Material Sales Representative: Works with suppliers and clients to sell building materials and provide technical support.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.